-The Garmin Foretex 401 is a lightweight GPS that is designed to be attached to your wrist in order to give you hands-free access to a GPS whenever you need it.
+The Garmin Foretrex 401 is a lightweight GPS that is designed to be attached to your wrist to give you hands-free access to a GPS whenever you need it.

-It’s size and weight, along with its durability, have made it a favorite among military members in Iraq and Afghanistan.
-It also makes it a perfect GPS for preppers, and any outdoor activity.
+Its size, weight, and durability have made it a favorite among military members in Iraq and Afghanistan.
+It also makes it a perfect GPS for preppers, hiking, and other outdoor activities.

 The Foretrex comes in a durable little package, weighing just 3.1 oz with two AAA batteries installed.
-The GPS itself is 2.9″ x 1.7″ and has a backlit, 1.6″, black and white display.
+The GPS is 2.9″ x 1.7″ and has a backlit, 1.6″ black and white display.

-It claims a run time of 17 hours on batteries but I found that it’s normally somewhere between 12-15 hours.
+It claims a run time of 17 hours on batteries, but it’s normally between 12-15 hours.